GLima727/noxus/README.md

 - KnowledgeSource: Additional context lines injected into the start of a conversation.
 A conversation can have multiple.

 With this structure, each conversation can contain many messages, but each message belongs to one conversation.
 Prompt profiles and knowledge sources are optional but useful for context and control.
 For their management, I opted for a simple solution.
-These prompts and knowledge sources are written in text files on the config folder, so that when the conversation is being created, these are added automatically.
+These prompts and knowledge sources are written in text files in the config folder, so that when the conversation is being created, these are added automatically.

 For the frontend I opted on using a simple html, css and javascript combination.

-The application has two main user-facing pages:
+The application has two main user pages:

 - /chat: This is the primary chatbot interface.
 It provides a simple UI where users can interact with the LLM-powered assistant, receive responses, and optionally provide feedback.
 Each time the page is refreshed, a new conversation is generated.